 Errol Henry Stambler – in person

-Errol Stambler’s nearly 30 years’ experience representing criminal defendants in state and federal courts – together with his expertise as a California State Bar Certified Criminal Law Specialist — enables him to craft a knowledgeable and compelling criminal defense for a wide variety of prosecutions, including white-collar crime, HUD fraud, drugs and narcotics, juvenile indictments, gang-related activities, tax evasion, and a myriad of other federal charges.
+Errol Stambler’s 45+ years experience representing criminal defendants in state and federal courts – together with his expertise as a California State Bar Certified Criminal Law Specialist — enables him to craft a knowledgeable and compelling criminal defense for a wide variety of prosecutions, including white-collar crime, HUD fraud, drugs and narcotics, juvenile indictments, gang-related activities, tax evasion, and a myriad of other federal charges.
 Stambler’s goal is to provide the very best and most diligent representation available in the field of criminal law.
 He frequently writes his opinion in the blog.

 In 2002, the State Bar of California awarded Stambler official recognition for 20 years as a Certified Criminal Law Specialist.